Skip to main content

 Terabits (Tb) to Gigabits (Gb) Converter

-Enter your Terabits (Tb) value to convert to Gigabits (Gb).
+Type your storage value in the input field to find Gigabits (Gb) equivalent of your Terabit (Tb) value.
 1 Tb = 1,000 Gb, calculated across both decimal (SI) and binary (IEC) standards.

 Convert Terabits to Gigabits